 We went to dinner at a local place in the French Quarter (I don't remember the name - it was pretty awful) and my PETSM-induced guilt caused me to order the fried catfish (they didn't have Willie, Flipper or Shamu on the menu) on a plate of various other fried items.
 We ate quickly, spent about three hours awaiting the check and then felt awful (this time physically, to balance out the emotional feelings of awfulness from the documentary) for a while.
 I think we tooled around Bourbon Street for a few minutes and then I went to sleep.

 Sunday, I woke up late, ate breakfast at a great place called the Coffee Pot and then tooled around town some more.
 Sunday evening, we had our mixer to kick off the work-conference that I would attend for the next few days.
 The mixer was a great opportunity to meet some higher-ups and watch co-workers get tipsy and go on tirades about how we could improve things at work.
 HINT: Workplace improvements recommended by the inebriated are typically not easily implemented.
+You can also check out workers' compensation attorneys from Carlson Meissner from here!

 The next three days were all work, work, work and were therefore too boring to mention here (I am aware that the bar for boredom is set pretty low here, and yet I refuse to lower it).